Homepage

 English-Speaking Literatures and Cultures: Inter-art and Intercultural Dialogues (RG4)

-Principal Investigator: Isabel Fernandes
+Principal Investigator: Teresa Casal

 Set up in 2005, Research Group 4 of the University of Lisbon Centre for English Studies (ULICES) is engaged in research activities centred around four main areas: Interculturalism, Translation, Literary Theory and Inter-Arts Studies.